Abernaughty/git-maber/memory-bank/productContext.md

 6. **Contact Information**: Clear ways for potential employers or clients to reach out.

 ### Technical Architecture
+1. **Frontend**:
-1. **Frontend**: SvelteKit-based responsive interface with modern design elements.
+   - SvelteKit-based responsive interface with modern design elements
+   - TypeScript for type safety and improved developer experience
+   - Design system with tokens, components, and patterns
+   - Component library for consistent UI development
+   - TailwindCSS for utility-first styling

 2. **Backend**: Node.js/Express API with endpoints for:
    - Project data